zixi-qi/DeepSeek-V3/README.md

 [vLLM](https://github.com/vllm-project/vllm) v0.6.6 supports DeepSeek-V3 inference for FP8 and BF16 modes on both NVIDIA and AMD GPUs.
 Aside from standard techniques, vLLM offers _pipeline parallelism_ allowing you to run this model on multiple machines connected by networks.
 For detailed guidance, please refer to the [vLLM instructions](https://docs.vllm.ai/en/latest/serving/distributed_serving.html).
 Please feel free to follow [the enhancement plan](https://github.com/vllm-project/vllm/issues/11539) as well.

+### 6.6 Inference with LightLLM (recommended)

+[LightLLM](https://github.com/ModelTC/lightllm/tree/main) LightLLM v1.0.1 supports single-machine and multi-machine tensor parallelism deployment for DeepSeek-R1 (FP8/BF16), achieving state-of-the-art performance.
+For more details, please refer to [LightLLM instructions](https://lightllm-en.readthedocs.io/en/latest/getting_started/quickstart.html).
+Additionally, LightLLM offers PD-disaggregation deployment for DeepSeek-V2, and the implementation of PD-disaggregation for DeepSeek-V3 is in development.

-### 6.6 Recommended Inference Functionality with AMD GPUs
+### 6.7 Recommended Inference Functionality with AMD GPUs

 In collaboration with the AMD team, we have achieved Day-One support for AMD GPUs using SGLang, with full compatibility for both FP8 and BF16 precision.
 For detailed guidance, please refer to the [SGLang instructions](#63-inference-with-lmdeploy-recommended).

-### 6.7 Recommended Inference Functionality with Huawei Ascend NPUs
+### 6.8 Recommended Inference Functionality with Huawei Ascend NPUs
 The [MindIE](https://www.hiascend.com/en/software/mindie) framework from the Huawei Ascend community has successfully adapted the BF16 version of DeepSeek-V3.
 For step-by-step guidance on Ascend NPUs, please follow the [instructions here](https://modelers.cn/models/MindIE/deepseekv3).